scaleoutsystems/fedn/README.md

 ### Pseudo-distributed deployment
 We provide docker-compose templates for a minimal standalone, pseudo-distributed Docker deployment, useful for local testing and development on a single host machine.

 1. Create a default docker network

 We need to make sure that all services deployed on our single host can communicate on the same docker network.
 Therefore, our provided docker-compose templates use a default external network 'fedn_default'.
 First, create this network:

 ````bash
 $ docker network create fedn_default
 ````

-2. Deploy the base services (Minio and MongoDB):
+2. Deploy the base services (Minio and MongoDB)

 ````bash
 $ docker-compose -f config/base-services.yaml up